sunnya97/sdk-nameservice-example/tutorial/set-name.md

 	return sdk.Result{}                      // return
 }
 ```

-In this function we check to see if the Msg sender is actually the owner of the name (which we get using `keeper.GetOwner`).
-If so, we let them set the name by calling the function on the keeper.
-If not, we throw an error.
+In this function, check to see if the `Msg` sender is actually the owner of the name (`keeper.GetOwner`).
+If so, let them set the name by calling the function on the keeper.
+If not, throw an error and return that to the user.

+### Next its time to [define the `BuyName` action](./buy-name.md)!